Fluctuation-Induced Transitions in Anisotropic Two-Dimensional Turbulence: Conclusion

 \section{Conclusion}

 In this investigation, we made significant contributions to our understanding of fluctuation-induced transitions in anisotropic 2D turbulence by performing extensive DNS and acquiring statistical data on the impact of key system parameters on the dynamics.
 We have formulated and verified predictions for the energy and flow polarity of LSVs and jets based on large-scale energy balance.
 Furthermore, we have shown that the lifetimes of the large-scale structures are exponentially distributed, indicating that they derive from a memoryless process, as observed for various metastable states in other turbulent flows \cite{van2019rare,gome2020statistical,gome2022extreme,de2022bistability,de2022discontinuous,wang2023lifetimes}.
-We find that the mean lifetimes of LSVs and jets increase as two distinct power laws in the Reynolds number $\mathrm{Re}$, as the energy gap between the LSV and jet states grows with $\mathrm{Re}$.
-A similar power-law dependence between mean lifetime and the Rayleigh number was recently reported for metastable states in windy convection \cite{wang2023lifetimes}.
-We also showed that the mean lifetimes increase rapidly with increasing scale separation $\Lambda$ between the forcing scale and the domain size, in agreement with previous work \cite{bouchet2014non}.
-This is likely the reason why the transitions described here have not been more widely observed, since 2D turbulence experiments are often performed with small-scale forcing, $\Lambda\ll 1$.
-We also observed that for a specific forcing scale, with $\Lambda=1/\sqrt{5}$, the lifetime of the LSV state in a square domain was drastically reduced by a spontaneous symmetry breaking, with frequent transitions between metastable LSVs and jets in both the $x$-direction and the $y$-direction.
-The precise quantitative origin of this phenomenon is yet unknown.